-Your dripping tap may be more of irritation right now with its constant and annoying sound but just think how much water you could actually be losing per day as a homeowner and bill payer.
+Your dripping tap may be more of an irritation right now with its constant and annoying sound but just think how much water you could actually be losing per day as a homeowner and bill payer.
 Isn’t that even more annoying?

 You may not be all that bothered about that drip, drip, drip but did you know that your leak could be costing you three gallons worth of water a day lost down your sink and therefore money down the drain every single day.